The following elements of the Agricultural Development Scheme (ADS) may lead to appeals following decisions made by DEFA officers:

 - Imposition of penalties following the late return of ADS application forms including declarations of eligible farmed areas

-- Imposition of penalties due to making a false declaration on ADS application forms
+- Imposition of penalties due to making a false declaration on census/ADS application forms

 - Outcome of cross compliance inspections and subsequent imposition of penalties

 It should be noted that the appeal process cannot be used to appeal against:

 - payment rates set for schemes

 - decisions relating to schemes administered by other Departments/Services

 The process is designed to enable farmers, who feel that DEFA has made an incorrect decision in relation to a claim for payment under ADS, to have access to a fair and independent appeals procedure.
 The procedure includes reviewing decisions and checking that they were made objectively and in keeping with legislation.

 The Committee dealing with appeals cannot:

 - make arbitrary or subjective decisions

 A Stage 1 appeals form should be completed; receipt of completed forms will be acknowledged.
 The DEFA team will compile details of the case, taking account of policy, scheme and agricultural matters.
 Staff not involved with the original decision will be asked to review the information and notify the applicant of their conclusion within 30 days of the appeal having been received in the Department.
 Where resources allow, staff not involved with the original application or notification decision will review the matter, checking the facts and compliance with the Scheme requirements.